-Before joining the iLab Liberia team, Luther Jeke worked for several IT and business firms in Liberia, such as the Starz Institute of Technology, Genesis Technology and Management Group, and the International Bank of Liberia.
-He has a background in general Information and Communications Technologies, Basic Programming, and Crisis Mapping Technology.
+Luther Jeke is a Liberian and has worked in the ICT sector for more than six years.
+Before joining the iLab Liberia team, Luther worked for several ICT and business firms in Liberia, such as the Starz Institute of Technology, Genesis Technology and Management Group, and the International Bank of Liberia.
+He has a background in general Information and Communications Technologies, Computer Programming (Python, PHP), Web Development & Content Management Systems (HTML, CSS, Joomla, Drupal, WordPress, etc) and Crisis Mapping Technologies (Ushahidi, Crowdmap, SwiftRiver, basic GIS).
 He is currently a senior student at the African Methodist Episcopal University, where he is obtaining a B.A. in Sociology with an emphasis on Economics.
-He is passionate about learning IT tools and sharing what he has learned with other tech enthusiasts.
-In November 2011, Luther represented iLab Liberia at the International Conference of Crisis Mappers in Geneva.
+He is passionate about learning ICT tools and sharing what he has learned with other tech enthusiasts.
+In November 2011, Luther represented iLab Liberia at the International Conference of Crisis Mappers in Geneva, Switzerland.
+In May 2013, he represented iLab at eLearning Africa 2013 – the 8th International Conference on ICT for Development, Education & Training in Windhoek, Namibia.
+In June 2013, he again represented iLab at the Google RISE (Roots in Science & Engineering) Awards Summit in London, UK.
 When not working, Luther loves spending time with his family and doesn’t miss a football match if Manchester United is playing.

 Teemu Ropponen is the new Country Director of iLab Liberia and came to the country at the start of March, 2013.
 Before coming to Liberia, Teemu was working for the Ministry of Justice in Finland in the domains of e-democracy and open government.
 Teemu has nearly 15 years of years of experience in ICT ranging from mobile technology startups, IT corporations, to academic research and government – working particularly in the domains of mobile technologies, internet services and ICT innovations.
 Teemu has a Master’s of Science (Technology) in Computer Science and Engineering from the Aalto University in Helsinki, Finland and is interested in the potential of ICTs to create more inclusive societies and to unleash the innovation potential in people and organizations.
 In Liberia, Teemu is astounded by new things and surprises every day and enjoys the sounds of the Atlantic Ocean to calm him down.